ibuetler/docker-keycloak-traefik-workshop/README.md

 ![tls](images/tls.png)

 Due to the self-signed TLS certificates (traefik will generate them on the fly for you) you must click on "Advanced" and "Add Exception" to proceed.
-And as you can see in the screenshot below, the ttyd is not secured with the https of the traefik load balancer (but still without authentication).
+And as you can see in the screenshot below, the ttyd is now secured with the https of the traefik load balancer (but still without authentication).

 ![ttyd2](images/ttyd2.png)